Please Excuse My Younger Brothers

-(うちの弟どもがすみません, Uchi no Otōto-domo ga Sumimasen) is a Japanese manga series written and illustrated by Akira Ozaki.
+Please Excuse My Younger Brothers (うちの弟どもがすみません, Uchi no Otōto-domo ga Sumimasen) is a Japanese manga series written and illustrated by Akira Ozaki.
 It began serialization in Shueisha's shōjo manga magazine Bessatsu Margaret in January 2020.
 A live-action film adaptation premiered in Japanese theaters in December 2024.
+An anime television series adaptation produced by Lay-duce premiered in July 2026.

+Plot

+After attending high school for one year, Ito Narita has to move due to her mother getting remarried.
+Following the move, Ito finds out that she has four younger brothers: Gen, Raku, Shū, and Rui.
+She initially struggles to get accustomed to her brothers, but she finds out that they're kind, especially the oldest, Gen.